tripolskypetr/node-ollama-agent-swarm/README.md

 3. The active chat session (agent) in the swarm could be changed [by executing function tool](https://platform.openai.com/docs/assistants/tools/function-calling)

 4. All chat sessions [share the same chat history](https://platform.openai.com/docs/api-reference/messages/getMessage) for all agents.
 Each client chat history keep the last 25 messages with rotation.
-The chat history implementation is designed to store messages in async storage (Redis, Mongo or MariaDB)
+The chat history implementation is designed to store messages in memory storage (Redis, Tarantool)

 5. Each chat session (agent) has it's [unique system prompt](https://platform.openai.com/docs/api-reference/messages/createMessage#messages-createmessage-role)